 We had a guide and it was nice to have someone to give us a little bit of background information about the site and tell us what to see as it could be a bit overwhelming at first.
-Our guide took us through the site with ease and took us to places to shoot pictures with different angles.
-Of course, our guide is also a good helping hand to take us pictures.
+Our guide took us through the site with ease and took us to places to shoot pictures from different angles.
+Of course, our guide is also a good helping hand to take pictures.
 However, don’t get a guide at the entrance because there are only that many official guides at the Taj Mahal and many of them are lurking at the entrance posting as guides or photographers.
 You won’t be able to tell if they are the professional ones and won’t want the trouble of haggling and negotiating when all you want to do is enjoy the site at your own pace.

-Another option is to download an app like the Taj Mahal CaptivaTour which gives the much-needed commentary about the Taj Mahal’s history and important information; also, you may get an audio guide.
+Another option is to download an app like the Taj Mahal CaptivaTour which gives much-needed commentary about the Taj Mahal’s history and important information; also, you may get an audio guide.

 Going inside the Taj Mahal